Just going for a walk can be dangerous in many parts of Florida. In fact, this is the second-most-dangerous state for pedestrians.

 HOW CAN A LAWYER HELP?

-If you’re injured because of your own negligence, a lawyer can’t help you, but if you are injured by someone else’s negligence, discuss your case right away with an experienced injury attorney.
+If you’re injured because of your own negligence, a lawyer can’t help you, but if you are injured by someone else’s negligence, discuss your case right away with an injury attorney.

 Most personal injury lawyers in Florida provide a free first legal consultation, so it costs you nothing as an injury victim to learn how the law may apply to your case – and entitle you to compensation.